-- To select stops individually, place a check mark (left click) in the box (left of the stop#), or - Select ALL; check the box located in the very top row (with column headings), or - Filter the list of stops by using the Select Stops by Filter in the top right corner of the stop grid (Order Criteria options must be set in Preferences).
+- To select stops individually, place a check mark in the box (left of the stop#), or - Select ALL; check the box located in the very top row (with column headings), or - Filter the list of stops by using the Select Stops by Filter in the top right corner of the stop grid (Order Criteria options must be set in Preferences). - When used, only stops that meet that the selection criteria will be returned and shown in the stop grid. - Click the dropdown arrow to select the field.

-- When used, only stops that meet that the selection criteria will be returned and shown in the stop grid. - Left click on the dropdown arrow to select the field. - Left click on the box to the right of the field to display and select from the list of values associated with this field (values displayed are those used in this column in the Stop File).
+Click the box to the right of the field to display and select from the list of values associated with this field (values displayed are those used in this column in the Stop File).